Best Computerized Telescopes

 In this buying guide, we focused on computerized telescopes with a GoTo (motorized) mount.
 This will automatically track all the objects they have on their computer data-base.
 But keep in mind that there are also computerized telescopes with non-motorized mounts, these options won’t automatically track objects for you.

-Hopefully, at this point, you should have a better understanding of what is a computerized telescope, what makes a good one and why is a very interesting system to enjoy Astronomy and discover the night Sky.
+Hopefully, at this point, you should have a better understanding of what is a computerized telescope with GoTo capabilities, what makes a good one and why is a very interesting system to enjoy Astronomy and discover the night Sky.

 There’s definitely a lot of options in today’s market but our picks for the best computerized telescopes cover choices aimed from beginners to advanced users.

-We hope you found this buying helpful and please don’t forget to check our guides for the best home telescopes and top rated telescope brands.
+We hope you found the reviews and buying guide helpful and please don’t forget to check our guides for the best home telescopes and best telescope for begginners.